Localization in momentum space of ultracold atoms in incommensurate lattices: Results and discussions

-In the region $\lambda>2$ the few-mode approximation is expected to fail in the momentum space, where the wave packet is no more localized.
-Indeed, in this regime, we do not see any significant evidence of periodic behaviors in the momentum distribution (see the bottom panel of Fig.~\ref{fig:transition_eps}).
+In the region $\lambda>2$ the few-mode approximation is expected to fail in the quasi-momentum space, where the wave packet is no more localized.
+Indeed, in this regime, we do not see any significant evidence of periodic behaviors in the quasi-momentum distribution (see the bottom panel of Fig.~\ref{fig:transition_eps}).
 Conversely, owing to the duality of the AA model, one expects periodic oscillations to take place in real space, where the wave packet is localized.
-This is confirmed by our numerical integration of Eq.~(\ref{eq:AA}).
-The frequency of the oscillations in real space, for $\varphi=0$, is shown as blue dots in the $\lambda>2$ region of Fig.~\ref{fig:period_oo}.
-By assuming that the initial density distribution is localized in a single site ($n=0$) which is coupled with the nearest neighboring sites, $n=\pm 1$, we obtain a three-mode approximation analogous to the one used before in quasi-momentum space, but describing oscillations in the spatial distribution.
-The scenario is complicated by the presence of several frequency components, which also depend on phase $\varphi$.
-However, in the special case $\varphi=0$, one finds just a single $\varphi$-independent frequency, given by
+This is confirmed by our numerical integration of Eq.~(\ref{eq:AA}), as shown in Fig.~\ref{fig:transition_real_eps}.
+In the top panel the wave packed spreads ballistically and one cannot detect any significant periodic behaviour; conversely in the bottom panel the wave packet is localized, while the central peak and its nearest neighbours oscillate periodically.
+By assuming that the initial density distribution is localized in a single lattice site, $n=0$, which is coupled with the nearest neighboring sites, $n=\pm 1$, we obtain a three-mode approximation analogous to the one used before in quasi-momentum space, but describing oscillations in the spatial distribution.
+The scenario in real space is more complicated because one generally observes oscillations with several frequency components, which also depend on the phase $\varphi$.
+However, in the special case $\varphi=0$, one finds just a single frequency, given by

 which is shown as the solid line for $\lambda>2$ in Fig.~\ref{fig:period_oo}.
+In the same figure we also plot the frequency obtained from the full numerical integration of Eq.~(\ref{eq:AA}) (blue dots in the $\lambda>2$ region); in this calculation we have used a Gaussian of width $\sigma=10$ as initial shape of the wave packet, but we have also checked that the frequency $\nu$ does not depend on $\sigma$, except close to $\lambda=2$.
 The dashed line is the result of a straightforward semi-analytic extension to five modes, as in the $\lambda<2$ region.
-It is worth mentioning that, though in the calculations in Fig.~\ref{fig:period_oo} we have used a Gaussian of width $\sigma=10$ as initial shape of the wave packet, we have also checked that the frequency $\nu$ does not depend on $\sigma$, except close to $\lambda=2$.
+It is worth stressing that the condition for the validity of the few-mode approximation for the oscillations in real space ($\psi_n=\delta_{n,0}$ or, equivalently, $\sigma \lesssim 1$) is much more constraining than the one in momentum space ($1/{\sigma}\lesssim 2\pi\alpha$) from the point of view of experimental realization.